kiankaas/personal-soccer-stats-analysis/README.md

 5. Both the **Goals** and **Assists** columns are stored as string data types because games I didn't play in are marked as 'DNP' (Did Not Play).
 Null values in these columns indicate 0 goals/assists in the game.
 6. My team has faced a total of 47 different **opponents**.
 All opponents are named consistently.
 7. The **date** column has 21 NULL values, however upon further inspection, these NULL values align with all the games I did not play.
 Thus no cleaning is necessary as these games will not be included in my analysis.

+### Data Cleaning/Transformation
+**SQL Query**: [link()
+To clean the data, I will make the following changes:

+1. Remove all records for games I did not play.
+2. Add a "month" column.
+3. Replace all NULL values with 0.
+4. Change the Goals and Assists columns to integer data types.